Fresh orange peel cake

 ( SERVES 10 )

-This year I discovered that the tender, home-candied orange peel that was used in the tart filling also makes a delicious addition to a madeira cake.
+Tender, home-candied orange peel makes a delicious addition to a madeira cake.
 The raw skins will weigh approximately 150g, which will increase to 200g once they are candied.
 A little more or less doesn't matter.
 The juice and sugar topping enhances the citrus flavour, but may be omitted if you prefer.

 - To prepare the peel, wash the oranges, cut in half and squeeze the juice.
 Strain the juice into a jug and set aside to make the topping later.